tarantool/doc/doc/reference/reference_rock/vshard/vshard_ref.rst

     The maximum number of buckets that can be received in parallel by a single replica set.
 This number must be limited, because when a new replica set is added to a cluster, the rebalancer sends a very large amount of buckets from the existing replica sets to the new replica set.
-This produces a heavy load on a new replica set.
+This produces a heavy load on the new replica set.

     **Example:**